 - An adult survivor who wants to release information

-- A teen who can receive your services under state law without the need of parental or guardian permission
+- A teen who can receive your services under state law without needing parental or guardian permission

-- The non-abusive parent/guardian of an unemancipated minor and the unemancipated minor
+- The non-abusive parent/guardian of a minor and theminor (however, see below about young children)

-- Keep in mind that disparate information, when taken together, can be identifying.
+Keep in mind that disparate pieces of information, when taken together, can be identifying and unsafe.

-- Don’t rely on releases provided by another agency if you have not confirmed survivor’s wishes & intentions
+Don’t rely on releases provided by another agency if you have not confirmed survivor’s wishes & intentions